ebuchman/blog/content/posts/bills-intro.md

 first as a note, then its temporary disguise as a bill for 300 years under pressure from the Church, and finally its re-emergence as a note once the Church’s prohibitions are relieved.
 And indeed, this is a part of the story, but it's also too simplistic.
+The Church was already strengthening usury prohibitions in the 1100s, and the earliest instruments already seem to be trying to conceal interest.
+It's certainly true that the Protestant Reformation and the great weaking of usury laws ~1600 enabled the bills to become notes again.
-The epochs themselves appear marked by distinct material conditions that were independent of Church usury doctrine - in particular, the availability of silver - and the form of the bill served primarily a function in relation to those material conditions.
-That said, as we will see, the Church’s role as a *participant* in the system, a remitter of funds from foreign realms to the papal treasury, and a receiver of actual precious metal, will play a critical role in the system's evolution.
+But the epochs themselves also seem to be marked by distinct material conditions that were independent of Church usury doctrine - in particular, the availability of silver - and the form of the bill served primarily a function in relation to those material conditions.
+That said, as we will see, the Church’s role as a *participant* in the system, a remitter of funds from foreign realms to the papal treasury, and a receiver of actual precious metal, plays a critical role in the system's evolution.
+Indeed, it might even appear that the entire purpose of the international exchange system in the classical period was to finance the Church.

 Before wrapping up this intro, a word about money.
 For much of this history, money was precious metal, either in bullion or physical coins.
 And the entire